CydexCode/Secure-Weather-Hub/README.md

 - **Public signups are disabled**; only pre-registered users can access the system.

 ### Known Issues
-- Weather data is not updating in real-time due to caching; users may see outdated information.
 - Authentication token (JWT) may expire, causing failed API requests without automatic re-authentication.
 - Error handling is limited; network failures or incorrect API responses are not always displayed clearly.